CycloneDX/cyclonedx-node-npm/README.md

 npm install --global @cyclonedx/cyclonedx-npm
 ```

-As a development dependency of the current package:
+As a development dependency of the current projects:

 ```shell
 npm i -D @cyclonedx/cyclonedx-npm